 More from The 8th Virginia Regiment

 The 8th Virginia was truly, and uniquely, the Shenandoah Valley's regiment in the Revolution.
-Unlike any other regiment, the 8th represented nearly the full extent of the greater Shenandoah Valley cultural region from the North Carolina (and later Tennessee) line all the way to Pittsburgh (then claimed by the Old Dominion).
+Unlike any other regiment, the 8th represented nearly the full extent of the greater Shenandoah Valley cultural region and even beyond it from the North Carolina (and later Tennessee) line all the way to Pittsburgh (then claimed by the Old Dominion).
 The only county in the valley that did not raise a company for the regiment was Botetourt County.

 Winchester's Daniel Morgan was a true hero of the Shenandoah Valley, and he is rightly famous.
 However, the units he led were not true Shenandoah Valley units the way 8th was.
 In 1775 he was a captain in the Virginia and Maryland Rifle Battalion; in 1776 and 1777 he was colonel of the 11th Virginia, which recruited from Frederick County but also from Prince William, Amelia, and Loudoun counties; his famous Virginia rifle battalion, formed in 1777, was built on merit, not geography.